-Here is a look at some of the more common types of personal injury claims in South Carolina:
+Here is a look at some of the more common types of personal injury claims in Lancaster:

 Products liability cases involve dangerous and defective products.
 These can cause serious injuries to people and can be in public places, at work, or in your home.
 Products that lack sufficient warnings or operating instructions can also lead to someone being injured.
 Products liability cases can involve children’s products, food, toxic materials, medical devices, and more.